ApiniLabs/PAC-CAT/README.md

   - what the uniqueness scope is
 - Reliable and easy for service discovery with [PAC-ID Resolver](https://github.com/ApiniLabs/pac-id-resolver)

+>⚠️: PAC-CAT is not a data record - It is not the intention to fully describe an entity with these categorization.

 ## Specification
-> **Note**: While it is RECOMMENDED to use PAC-CAT to structure `PAC-ID`s, doing so is optional.
+> **<span style="color:blue"> ℹ️️ </span>**: While it is RECOMMENDED to use PAC-CAT to structure `PAC-ID`s, doing so is optional.
 A `PAC-ID` can be valid, without following this specification.

 ### Structure of the `identifier`